-The following is a non-exclusive list of general tool functionalities that support PRIV functional requirements:
+The following is a non-exclusive list of general tool functionalities that support PRIV functional requirements.

-Tool Category Name Summary of Functionality Identity and access management tools Tools to identify and confirm users, applications, and devices.
+Tool Category Name Summary of Functionality Identity and Access Management tools Tools to identify and confirm users, applications, and devices.
 These will grant appropriate authorities and permissions.
-They can also establish and enforce policies and procedures that apply to user groups to include roles and responsibilities Privileged account management tools Enables the control and monitoring of privileged users activities, including access to business systems and their functionality once logged in, ensuring the resources are secure Credential management tools Maintains the credential and associated support over the lifecycle, common processes include renewal, reissuance, suspension, blocking, unblocking, and revocation Compliance verification tools Tools to assist in the monitoring and assessment of systems to ensure they comply with industry and security standards, as well as corporate and regulatory policies and requirements, helping to identify systems that are non-compliant
+They can also establish and enforce policies and procedures that apply to user groups, including roles and responsibilities.
+Privileged Account Management tools Enables the control and monitoring of privileged users' activities, including access to business systems and their functionality once logged in, ensuring the resources are secure.
+Credential Management tools Maintains the credential and associated support over the lifecycle; common processes include renewal, reissuance, suspension, blocking, unblocking, and revocation.

+Tool Category Name Summary of Functionality Compliance Verification tools Tools to assist in the monitoring and assessment of systems to ensure they comply with industry and security standards, as well as corporate and regulatory policies and requirements, helping to identify systems that are non-compliant.

-2.3.4.1 PRIV Functional Requirements
+2.3.4.2 PRIV Functional Requirements

-This section provides functional requirements for the PRIV capability.
+This section provides functional requirements (Table 15) for the PRIV capability.
 The "shall" statements included in this set of requirements often require agency policy inputs to accurately develop machine readable policies (i.e., tool configurations) that facilitate a true representation of an agency's desired state.
 CDM integrators are required to work with agency IT stakeholders to develop and incorporate those parameters in the final tool configurations to ensure successful operationalization of the CDM capability within an agency.